 The Institute is partnering with the Toronto Foundation on a new research initiative to map the level of social trust and community engagement among Toronto residents, and provide a foundation for strengthening the social capital of the city.

-The research is part of the Toronto Foundation's 2018 Vital Signs Program, and a final report will be published in October 2018.
+The research is part of the Toronto Foundation's 2018 Vital Signs Program, and a final report will be published in early November 2018.

 “Social capital” is the term used to describe the vibrancy of social networks and the extent to which there is trust and reciprocity within a community and among individuals.
 It is the essential “lubricant” that makes it possible for societies to function, and for people to get along peacefully even when they have little in common.
 To what extent do Torontonians feel connected to, and actively engage with, their neighbours and community organizations?
 How well do they trust their neighbours?
 These questions matter because social trust and engagement are critical to a good quality of life, a healthy population, safe streets, and economic prosperity.